Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Discussion

 \section{Discussion}

 We have devised a Bayesian modeling framework to conduct fully model-based inference for high-resolution accelerometer data over trajectories compiled from the PASTA-LA study.
 Our key data analytic developments included (i) modeling dependence over trajectories; (ii) accounting for subject-specific spatial-temporal variation for daily mobility; and (iii) predicting or interpolating PA levels across trajectories; and (iv) identify zones of high physical activity in Westwood, Los Angeles.
-Our spatiotemporal analysis offers richer inference and evinces relationships between physical activity levels and a variety of factors, both at the subject level (e.g., personal attributes) and as a function of space and time.
-The temporal process was able to effectively glean the features of the data at finer resolutions, while the spatial splines accounted for residual spatial heterogeneity.
+Our spatiotemporal analysis offers richer inference and reveals relationships between physical activity levels and a variety of factors, both at the subject level (e.g., personal attributes) and as a function of space and time.
+The temporal process was able to effectively extract the features of the data at finer resolutions, while the spatial splines accounted for residual spatial heterogeneity.
 Accommodating both temporal dependence and spatial heterogeneity demonstrably improved predictive ability and enabled us to effectively delineate zones of high physical activity.
 Furthermore, the ability of the model to pool information across individuals at all time points allows us to infer about those who present sparsely observed space-time points (due to technical issues or protocol violation).
-In particular, given our improved predictive power, we can fill gaps and infer about PA levels with good accuracy and ensure the desired coverage by our prediction intervals.
+In particular, we can interpolate and infer about PA levels with full uncertainty quantification and ensure the desired coverage by our prediction intervals. {The methods we develop can be adapted to model animal tracking and be compared to existing spatial models \citep[see, e.g.,][]{hedley2004transect}.}

+Recent public health reviews call for interdisciplinary technological advances to more effectively measure spatiotemporal energetics of activity spaces in obesity and chronic disease research \citep{james2016, kestens2017, drewnowski2020}.
+Individual-level data, at aggregate, can be used to identify anchor points for physical activity and reveal causal pathways between built environment exposures and health.
+Our work is a novel contribution demonstrating methodologies to answer these pressing research questions.

 Our analysis also resolves practical difficulties in using actigraph data.
 It is not cost-effective to deploy research-grade GlobalSat GPS and Actigraph units as they are very expensive and continued usage requires heavy staff involvement.
 Our methods can be applied to analogous, but less complete, data derived from smart phones and smart watches, then such devices could be deployed in much larger studies with much larger sample sizes at a fraction of the cost.
 Given the spatiotemporal nature of outdoor PA research, our ability to predict in areas of data missingness drastically improve inference related to the impacts of the built and natural environments on physical activity and active mobility.